JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

 5) SARIMA Model

 ## d) Dashboard
-No dashboard is required for the first segment.
-In the future we will be using Tableau for the Dashboard.
+We used google slides for our presentation.
+This is the link to the presentation:Click here